 (A Personal Essay)

 Each meeting with my students is important but it’s the first day that I consider very special – the most strategically important.
 It’s the day that I would attempt to accomplish one of the hardest things to do in education – to shatter the students’ image of the classroom as a prison cell, with them as prisoners and the teachers as nasty prison guards.
 It’s the day when I begin to lay the foundations of what every teacher should endeavor to forge between them and their students – a good rapport.
 The entire semester is a long haul and I know that winning their hearts – making them comfortable in my presence – would make our journey together as enjoyable and productive as it could be.
-If I succeed in making them trust me, half of the battle is already won.
+If I succeed in making them trust me, especially since I am not the native speaker of English they were expecting as an ESL teacher, half of the battle is already won.

 There’s nothing very special about the way I conduct my first meeting with my new students.
 It’s just a bit unconventional.

 My introduction would always include telling my students the nickname which I adopted with the intention of eliciting laughter whenever I deliver a talk – Tonitonipoponibananananapoponinomimayfofoni.
 (That’s inspired by the song “Name Game.”)
 Amazingly, when I tell my students that and jokingly threaten them to memorize it if not they would fail in my subject, they would try very hard to repeat it after me and laugh at themselves if they wouldn’t be able to say it.

 Then I would add, “Whoever could say my nickname correctly will get an A+.”
 I don’t mean it of course.
 Luckily, up until this time, no one among those who tried succeeded.
 It was me who would always succeed – in getting their attention.